Victorian Web

-The Victorian Web is a hypertext project derived from hypermedia environments, Intermedia and Storyspace, that anticipated the World Wide Web.
-Initially created between 1988 and 1990 with 1,500 documents, it grew to 50,000 in the 21st century.
+The Victorian Web is a hypertext project derived from hypermedia environments, intermedia and Storyspace, initially created between 1988 and 1990.
+Launched containing 1,500 documents, it had grown to over 132,000 items by December 2024.
 In contrast to archives and web-based libraries, the Victorian Web presents its images and documents, including entire books, as nodes in a network of complex connections.
-It emphasizes links rather than the searches.
+The Victorian Web emphasizes links rather than searches, and can be regarded as having anticipated the World Wide Web.

+In 2020 victorianweb.org became a 501(3)c non-profit corporation.
+The Victorian Web Foundation’s Board of Directors are Jacqueline Banerjee (President); Diane Josefowicz (Secretary); Noah M. Landow (Treasurer); and Matthew Pontefract (Board Member).

-The Victorian Web has many contributors, but unlike wikis, it is edited.
+The Victorian Web has many contributors, but unlike a wiki, it is edited.
 Originally conceived in 1987 as a means of helping scholars and students in see connections between different fields, the site has expanded in its scope and vision.
 For example, commentary on the works of Charles Dickens is linked to his life and to contemporary social and political history, drama, religion, book illustration, and economics.
-Translations of this and earlier versions: Italian, Japanese, Korean, Spanish.

 The Victorian Web incorporates primary and secondary texts (including book reviews) in the areas of economics, literature, philosophy, religion, political and social history, science, technology, and the visual arts.
 The visual arts section ranges widely over painting, photography, book design and illustration, sculpture, and the decorative arts, including ceramics, furniture, stained glass and metalwork.
 Jewelry, textiles, and costume are amongst other topics discussed and illustrated on its website.
 Awards indicate that it is particularly strong in literature, painting, architecture, sculpture, book illustration, history and religion.